 Meet Kmercht — Conceptual Jewellery with an Edge.

 Kristina Merchant, originally from Perth, now creates in her hometown after exciting years in Glasgow, Scotland.
-With a range of life experiences from bartending to customer service Kristina has a finely tuned awareness of everyday culture, and it shows in her jewellery.
+With a range of work experiences from bartending to customer service Kristina has a finely tuned awareness of everyday culture, and it shows in her jewellery.

 Her journey began with formal art studies at Perth College in 2013 and continued at The Glasgow School of Art (graduated 2022), where she sharpened her voice through interdisciplinary creative learning.
 Recently, Kristina gained a wealth of knowledge from exhibiting at Goldsmiths’ Fair, deepening her understanding of the business side of her brand Kmercht.
 With fresh insight and inspiration, she’s excited to take the leap into new creative and professional ventures.